Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Description: you get 750 characters.
 Use them.
 Describe what you do, where and why someone should choose you.
 No keyword stuffing, write it for humans.
 In 2026, Google offers AI powered description suggestions.
 Use them as a starting point if you like, but always review and edit for accuracy.

-Photos and updates (what to post when you “have nothing to post”)
+Photos and updates (what to post when you 'have nothing to post')

 Businesses with recent photos get more clicks.
 It's that simple.
 Google has confirmed that businesses with photos receive significantly more direction requests and website clicks.

-You don’t need professional photography for GBP (though it helps).
-What you need is regular, real content:
+You don't need professional photography for GBP (though it helps).
+What you need is regular, real content: completed jobs (before/after works brilliantly), your team at work, your premises (inside and out), new equipment, vehicles or certifications and seasonal services or promotions.

 Post updates at least fortnightly.
 Even a quick photo with a one line caption keeps your profile active.
 Native post scheduling is now built into GBP, so you can batch and schedule without third party tools.